 The outdoor production also has scenic design by Beowulf Boritt, costume design by Dede Ayite, lighting design by Jiyoun Chang, co-sound design by Kai Harada and Palmer Hefferan, original music by Michael Thurber, fight direction by Rocío Mendez, choreography by Darrell Grand Moultrie, hair, wigs, and make-up design by Cookie Jordan, and sound system design by Jessica Paz.
 Narda E. Alcorn serves as production stage manager.

 People ticketed into full capacity sections must show proof of full vaccination before entering the theatre.
 Those age 12 and over must have received their final vaccination dose at least 14 days before the performance.
 Attendees in physically distanced sections do not need to show proof of negative testing for entry.
-Everyone, regardless of vaccination status, must wear a face mask for entry and when moving around.
-Those in full capacity sections have the option to remove their mask when sitting in their ticketed seat.
-Those in physically distanced sections must keep their face mask on.
 For more information about safety protocols, click here.

 Free tickets are distributed, two per person, via an advanced digital lottery hosted by Goldstar through its app and website.